 Earlies are, unsurprisingly perhaps, the earliest to mature.
-They require about 75-90 days underground, or sometimes even less time.
+They require about 75 to 90 days underground, or sometimes even less time.

 Early season plants take up less room in the garden than other varieties, and they are less prone to potato blight, as they are generally harvested before the disease has a chance to take hold.

-Mid-season types are up next, maturing in about 95-110 days.
+Mid-season types are up next, maturing in about 95 to 110 days.
 These are typically ready to harvest around mid-summer.

-Late season cultivars typically mature in 120-135 days, with some types taking up to 160 days to reach maturity.
+Late season cultivars typically mature in 120 to 135 days, with some types taking up to 160 days to reach maturity.

 Another difference between these varieties is their size – early potatoes will generally be smaller than maincrop or late season types.
 But this is not always the case, as fingerling types generally fit into the late season category.